telerik/teststudio-docs/docs/automated-tests/data-drive-test/local-data-driven-test.md

 ---
 title: Data Driven Test with Built-in Data
 page_title: Data Driven Test with Built-in Data
-description: "Test Studio can use built-in data source for each test.
+description: "How to use local data table to data drive a Test Studio test?
+Test Studio can use built-in data source for each test.
 Data drive/ Parameterize a test with Internal data source in Test Studio"
 position: 1
 ---
 # Get Started with Data Driven Testing